MPA@UNC offers government officials at the local, state, or federal level the skills they need to advance in their careers.

 Jennifer Pahlka: Coding a Better Government Jennifer Pahlka thinks government should function more like the Internet: permissionless, open, and crowdsourced.
 Pahlka, a Yale graduate with a background in game development, founded Code for America in 2009.
 Lightheartedly referring to the fellowship program as a “Peace Corps for geeks,” Pahlka matches up web geniuses and American cities with the goal of modernizing local government services using customized web applications.
 Her vision helps foster civic innovation.

-Edi Rama: Take Back Your City with Paint Edi Rama, an artist and former mayor of Tirana, Albania, presented this TED Talk on taking back ownership of a city through the use of color.
+Edi Rama: Take Back Your City with Paint Edi Rama, an artist and former mayor of Tirana, Albania, presented his TED Talk: Take Back Your City With Paint on taking back ownership of a city through the use of color.
 Rama entered office facing the challenges of corruption, a lack of citizen support, and a miniscule budget.
 He also had the added pressure of working with European Union officials in the lead-up to Albania’s application to join the EU.
 From his perspective, these officials did not understand his city’s needs or how their regulations interfered with them.